Skarsnik/QUsb2snes/README.md

 #### SD2Snes & FXpak Pro

-Latest firmware already has the usb2snes support in it.
+The latest firmware already has the usb2snes support in it.
 Just choose or enable the Sd2snes support in QUsb2Snes.
-If you want to use an old fimrware (< 1.11) you need to install the last [Usb2Snes firmware by Redguyyy](https://github.com/RedGuyyyy/sd2snes/releases/) by following the instruction provided.
+If you want to use an old firmware (< 1.11), you need to install the last [Usb2Snes firmware by Redguyyy](https://github.com/RedGuyyyy/sd2snes/releases/) by following the instructions provided.
 Don't start `usb2snes.exe` since QUsb2snes do the same thing than the original software.
-Your sd2snes device should show up on the Devices menu when connected.
+Your SD2Snes device should show up on the Devices menu when connected.

 #### SNES9x Rerecording & BSnes-AS

 This is not supported anymore.
 Please refer to older QUsb2Snes releases.
-Emulator with Emulator Network Access support are recommanded instead.
+Emulators with Emulator Network Access support are recommended instead.
-Use Snes9x-nwa, Bizhawk with the nwa tool or bsnes-plus-nwa
+For example, Snes9x-nwa, Bizhawk with the nwa tool or bsnes-plus-nwa

-#### BizHawk (bsnes core recommanded)
+#### BizHawk (bsnes core recommended)

 Download the Emulator Network Access plugin for bizhawk at https://github.com/Skarsnik/Bizhawk-nwa-tool/releases Enable or choose the Emulator Network Access support in QUsb2Snes.
-Copy the dll in the `ExternalTools` directory in you BizHawk folder (or create it if needed) then load the tool from the `Tools->External Tools` menu.
+Copy the dll in the `ExternalTools` directory in your BizHawk folder (or create it if needed), then load the tool from the `Tools->External Tools` menu.

-The lua bridge method is not supported anymore.
+The Lua bridge method is not supported anymore.
 Please refer to older QUsb2Snes releases for instructions if you really need it

 #### RetroArch with Snes9x core

-You can use Snex9x (not recommanded) or bsnes-mercury cores.
-You need to activate the network command support, etheir in the configuration menu of RetroArch or editing your `retroarch.cfg` file (can be found in %appData%\RetroArch) to set `network_cmd_enable = "true"` (default is false).
-Then you need to activate the RetroArch virtual device on the devices menu.
-Any flavor of bsnes-mercury is prefered as we can access the ROM data.
+You can use Snex9x (not recommended) or bsnes-mercury cores.
+You need to activate the network command support, either in the configuration menu of RetroArch or by editing your `retroarch.cfg` file (can be found in %appData%\RetroArch) to set `network_cmd_enable = "true"` (default is false).
+Then you need to activate the RetroArch virtual device in the devices menu.
+Any flavour of bsnes-mercury is preferred as we can access the ROM data.

-Snex9x core : For software needing to the patch the ROM (multitroid for example) you etheir need to patch the rom manually with the IPS file or put the IPS file along side the rom with the same name for retroarch to auto patch it.
+Snex9x core: For software needing to patch the ROM (multitroid for example) you either need to patch the rom manually with the IPS file or put the IPS file along side the rom with the same name for retroarch to auto patch it.

 You can connect to a remote RetroArch by adding a `RetroArchHosts="remoteName=ip"` in the config file.
-If you want to add multiple hosts, just add ; between each host definition.
+If you want to add multiple hosts, just add a `;` between each host definition.

 #### SNES classic (called also SNES mini)

-If for some reason your SNES classic does not have the expected IP address (connected via wifi or something) you can add a `SNESClassicIP=myip` in the config.ini file.
+If, for some reason, your SNES classic does not have the expected IP address (connected via wifi or something) you can add a `SNESClassicIP=myip` in the config.ini file.

 #### Native emulator (canoe)